 When asked "Have you had any of the following expenses for your child?”, select the option "Costs due to disability".
 You can then indicate whether you want to transfer your child's disability lump sum to you.
 If you do, you will be asked for details of your child's disability.
 The app will then automatically take the applicable lump sum into account.

-Other extraordinary expenses that you have incurred because of your child's disability can be entered in the category "Health".
+Other exceptional expenses that you have incurred because of your child's disability can be entered in the category "Health".
 If some costs are not explicitly listed, you can enter them here as "Other costs".